 The concerns with competitively bidding urological supplies highlighted in the above evaluations about the lack of product availability, the lack of timely product delivery, lower product quality and the lack of consumer training to safely and optimally use these products to maximize their health, directly and negatively impact consumers’ health.
 Moreover, economically the Final Report concludes “it offers relatively little potential for program savings.”

-Considering the above findings.
-If people cannot get the urological supplies they need to maintain their health, when they need them and know how to use them safely and optimally to maximize the health benefits and minimize the health risks as well as the financial costs of those risks, why is CMS considering placing urological supplies in its CBP?
+If people cannot get the urological supplies they need to maintain their health, when they need them and know how to use them safely and optimally, why is CMS considering placing urological supplies in its CBP?
 Moreover, if this is the extent of CMS’s information on placing urological supplies in a competitive bidding program, why is CMS making this proposal when it, “offers relatively little potential for program savings.”

-CMS lacks the statutory authority to include prosthetic devices such as tracheostomy, ostomy and urological supplies in the CBP
+CMS lacks the statutory authority to include prosthetic devices such as tracheostomy, ostomy and urological supplies in the CBP.

 Congress authorized the above demonstration project in the Balanced Budget Act of 1997.
-Given the multiple issues of concern identified throughout the evaluation process, especially as to including urological supplies in the CBP as discussed above, Congress excluded prosthetic devices from the CBP during the passage of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, there is therefore currently no statutory authority to include tracheostomy, ostomy and urological supplies in the CBP.
+Given the multiple issues of concern identified throughout the evaluation process, especially as to including urological supplies in the CBP as discussed above, Congress excluded prosthetic devices from the CBP during the passage of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003.
+There does not appear to becurrent statutory authority to include tracheostomy, ostomy and urological supplies in the CBP.

-Given the negative results and conclusions of the above referenced demonstration project on urological supplies being included in CMS’s CBP, we want to be certain that CMS is fully aware of consumers’ health and medical needs and the essential product issues involved in keeping consumers healthy and healthcare costs at a minimum.
+Given the negative results and conclusions of the above referenced demonstration project on urological supplies being included in CMS’s CBP, we want to ensure CMS is fully aware of consumers’ health and medical needs and the essential product issues involved in keeping consumers healthy and healthcare costs at a minimum.

 Between 725,000 and 1 million Americans are living with an ostomy.
 Ostomy medical supplies are used by those of us with colorectal cancer, bladder cancer, Crohn’s disease, ulcerative colitis, birth defects, and other intestinal or urinary medical conditions.
 Those of us living with an ostomy have undergone surgery to remove our bladder or part of our bowel which impairs our ability to store and eliminate bodily waste.
 We have a surgically created opening (stoma) in our abdomen for the discharge of waste.
 We use ostomy pouches on a daily basis and often for the rest of our lives to help restore the critical function of storing and removing bodily waste.
 Ostomy and related medical supplies are also necessary in cases of severe abdominal or pelvic trauma as a result of an accident, including those sustained during military service.